wjj6666/DeepHapNet/README.md

 - C++
 - Samtools

-Where possible, additional dependencies have been included in the GitHub repository.

 ## Assumed directory structure
 The `data` folder stores the data for all experiments, and all DeepHap scripts are in the current directory.